Dima-369/VMT-Editor/README.md

 ## Downloads

-Windows binary releases are provided on [Github's release page](https://github.com/Gira-X/VMT-Editor/releases).
+Windows binary releases are provided on [GitHub's release page](https://github.com/Gira-X/VMT-Editor/releases).

 We dropped the InnoSetup binary, as it only adds the Windows Explorer integration to open VMT files and Start menu shortcuts, and most seem to dislike the installation process.